Six Critical Skills for becoming a Successful Virtual Team

 The Challenges of Virtual Team Building?

 Virtual teams have their own set of challenges to overcome in order to be effective and to accomplish their goals.
 One American Company which worked with us had a division in Germany.

-They will explain why most virtual teams need specific time and effort given to developing virtual team building skills in order to become more successful.
+They will explain why most dispersed teams need specific time and effort given to developing team building skills in order to become more successful.
 These skills won't just happen in a virtual environment.

 Language barriers can create confusion and misunderstandings.